kstenerud/concise-encoding/cte-specification.md

 Date fields are separated by dashes.
 Dates may be represented either in Gregorian date format (YYYY-MM-DD) or in ordinal date format (YYYY-DDD).

-To maintain compatibility with CBE (Concise Binary Encoding), only years from -131072 to 131071 are supported.
+To maintain compatibility with Concise Binary Encoding, only year values from -131072 (which equals -131073 after zero year adjustment) to 131071 are supported.

 ##### Eras and Zero Year